 Otar Lordkipanidze Vani Archeological Museum.
 Photo: Georgian National Museum

-Our Country is distinguished by magnificent landscapes, varied and unique endemic fauna and flora, and five climate zones that range from the humid subtropical on the Black Sea to the rural wetlands, high plateau and alpine regions, and even to the semi-desert areas of the southeast.
+Our Country is distinguished by magnificent landscapes, varied and unique endemic fauna and flora, and five climate zones that range from humid subtropical on the Black Sea to rural wetlands, high plateau and alpine regions, and even to the semi-desert areas of the southeast.
 Its rich natural resources have supported uninterrupted human habitation for thousands of years.

 The Exhibition ‘Caucasus Biodiversity’ at Simon Janashia Museum of Georgia .
 Photo: Georgian National Museum / Fernando Javier Uqruijo

 Archaeological research and the communication of many exceptional findings have brought our region into the spotlight of the world’s scientific community.
 This has given local scholars the possibility to work with international institutions and to become respected members of that community.
-I believe that both art and science are unique instruments for spreading values and are strong tools for diplomacy.
+I believe that both art and science are unique instruments for spreading values, and are strong tools for diplomacy.

 Zezva and Mzia – the reconstruction of the earliest European human fossils dating back 1.8 million years discovered in Dmanisi